guillp/requests_oauth2client/README.md

 ### Hooking into DPoP key and proof generation

-Instead of generating your own keys everytime, you may also control how [DPoPKey]s are automatically generated.
+Instead of letting `requests_oauth2client` generate DPoP keys every time it requests a token, you may also control how [DPoPKey]s are automatically generated.
 This can be useful for fuzz-testing, pen-testing or feature-testing the Authorization Server.
 To choose the signing alg, use the parameter `dpop_alg` when initializing your client.
 This will accordingly determine the key type to generate.
 You may also pass a custom `dpop_key_generator`, which is a callable that accepts a signature `alg` as parameter, and generates